andres-erbsen/dename-writeup/dename.md

 still insufficient.

 What we need is mechanism to prove that a single name-profile pair is a part of a larger directory with the given hash without downloading the whole directory.
-Let's assume that the directory is implemented as a binary prefix tree with profiles in the leaves.
+Assume that the directory is implemented as a binary prefix tree with profiles in the leaves.
 Now, every node in the tree is augmented with a hash of its children.
 If the hash function is collision resistant, each node uniquely determines the state of all names (and the respective profiles) that start with the prefix this node corresponds to.
 The root hash summarizes the whole directory.

 To prove that a name-profile pair is a part of a directory with a known root hash, a server supplies the client with the list of hashes stored in the